Vanity Fair (novel): Analysis

 The novel is considered a classic of English literature, though some critics claim that it has structural problems; Thackeray sometimes lost track of the huge scope of his work, mixing up characters' names and minor plot details.
 The number of allusions and references it contains can make it difficult for modern readers to follow.

-The subtitle, A Novel without a Hero, is apt because the characters are all flawed to a greater or lesser degree; even the most sympathetic have weaknesses, for example Captain Dobbin, who is prone to vanity and melancholy.
+The subtitle, A Novel without a Hero, refers to the characters all being flawed to a greater or lesser degree; even the most sympathetic have weaknesses, for example Captain Dobbin, who is prone to vanity and melancholy.
 The human weaknesses Thackeray illustrates are mostly to do with greed, idleness, and snobbery, and the scheming, deceit and hypocrisy which mask them.
-None of the characters are wholly evil, although Becky's manipulative, amoral tendencies make her come pretty close.
+None of the characters is wholly evil, although Becky's manipulative, amoral tendencies make her come pretty close.
 However, even Becky, who is amoral and cunning, is thrown on her own resources by poverty and its stigma.
 (She is the orphaned daughter of a poor artist and an opera dancer.)
 Thackeray's tendency to highlight faults in all of his characters displays his desire for a greater level of realism in his fiction compared to the rather unlikely or idealised people in many contemporary novels.

-The novel is a satire of society as a whole, characterised by hypocrisy and opportunism, but it is not a reforming novel; there is no suggestion that social or political changes or greater piety and moral reformism could improve the nature of society.
+The novel is a satire of society as a whole, characterised by hypocrisy and opportunism, but it is not necessarily a reforming novel; there is no clear suggestion that social or political changes or greater piety and moral reformism could improve the nature of society.
 It thus paints a fairly bleak view of the human condition.
 This bleak portrait is continued with Thackeray's own role as an omniscient narrator, one of the writers best known for using the technique.
 He continually offers asides about his characters and compares them to actors and puppets, but his cheek goes even as far as his readers, accusing all who may be interested in such "Vanity Fairs" as being either "of a lazy, or a benevolent, or a sarcastic mood".
 As Lord David Cecil remarked, "Thackeray liked people, and for the most part he thought them well-intentioned.
 But he also saw very clearly that they were all in some degree weak and vain, self-absorbed and self-deceived."
 Amelia begins as a warm-hearted and friendly girl, though sentimental and naive, but by the story's end she is portrayed as vacuous and shallow.
 Dobbin appears first as loyal and magnanimous, if unaware of his own worth; by the end of the story he is presented as a tragic fool, a prisoner of his own sense of duty who knows he is wasting his gifts on Amelia but is unable to live without her.
 The novel's increasingly grim outlook can take readers aback, as characters whom the reader at first holds in sympathy are shown to be unworthy of such regard.